cloudmesh-community/fa19-516-158/project/report.md

 $ sudo chown pi:pi -R /opt/hadoop
 ```

-You can also verify if hadoop has been installed correctly by checking
+You can also verify if Hadoop has been installed correctly by checking
 the version

 ```